dnsimple/chef-pdns/README.md

 Another thing to note is boolean values are mapped to 'yes' and 'no' respectively.
 If you want to remove a value, simply set it to 'nil' or do not define the attribute entirely.

+#### authoritative server backends
+Each backend has its own configuration parameters, which are omitted from the PowerDNS configuration by default.
+These parameters are stored in `['pdns']['authoritative'][< backend name>]`.

+When the configuration file is rendered, values from the appropriate backend arroy are merged into the `['pdns']['authoritative']['config']` array.

+When the gsqlite3 backend is used, this cookbook will set up the sqlite packages and database for you.
+If you wish to use gmysql or gpgsql backends, it's up to you to configure the database before including the pdns::authoritative recipe.

 ### recursor